broodmare/Remains-Source2/readme.md

  - Portraits are loaded at runtime from loose images.
  - Tile textures are loaded at runtime from loose images.
  - Sky textures are loaded at runtime from loose images.
- - Game XML data is loaded at runtime.
+ - Game data is loaded at runtime.
- - Music loaded at runtime.
  - Sound effects loaded at runtime.
  - Weapon sprite offsets loaded at runtime.